 “They generally have complex trust structures, deductions for venture capital company investments, loans and beneficial ownerships that requires a different set of auditing skills.”

 Retief added that acting SARS commissioner Mark Kingon had vowed to “tweak things” to collect the taxes government needs.

-Kingon said at the start of the tax season that his team was ready to be held to a high standard. names of convicted tax offenders would be publicised. — Fin 24
+Kingon said at the start of the tax season that his team was ready to be held to a high standard.
+The tax agency has also redoubled its efforts to improve revenue collection and crack down on deviant taxpayers, with a recent announcement that the names of convicted tax offenders would be publicised. — Fin 24